-Geography of Kolkata
+Demography of Kolkata

 Rivers in Kolkata

-19° C to 30° C. Lying on the eastern bank of the Hooghly River, Summers (March–June) is marked by hot and humid climate while winter witnesses 9–11 °C in December and January.
+Kolkata has a Tropical Wet and Dry Climate.
+Lying on the eastern bank of the Hooghly River, Summers (March–June) is marked by hot and humid climate while winter witnesses 9–11 °C in December and January.

 Monsoon stuck between June and September.
 The Annual Rainfall is about